 First, you obtain a measurement.
-This is often a grade on homework or a test.
-If it’s lower than your standards, then something needs to change.
+This is often a grade on a homework assignment or test.
+If it’s lower than your standards, something needs to change.

 Next, you reflect on what happened.
 Here’s a checklist of questions to ask yourself:

 - How was the assignment or test graded?
 What did the teacher expect?